FBI alleges Former Wheeling Park/ West Liberty Graduate Rifled Through US Senate Papers

 Witnesses told the FBI he attended high school in West Virginia.

-His public defender in Washington, where charges were filed, declined comment Thursday.
+His public defender in Washington, PA where charges were filed, declined comment Thursday.